 Best National Park Books for Trip Planning

-Forget about socks and underwear for National Park travelers and adventures.
-They need maps.
-I’ve used this atlas on the road for years and mine has notes in the margins along with ripped out pages.
-When I’m at home, it sits on my desks for trip planning.
+I’ve used this atlas on the road for years, and mine has notes in the margins along with ripped-out pages.
+When I’m at home, it sits on my desk for trip planning.
 This atlas is focused on the National Parks.

 National Park Travelogues

 National Park books are always on my bedside table.
-I read to learn National Park Service history and more information for my next National Park trip.
-Though I like to read for fun as well.
-And if you don’t have time to read, then many of the following books are available as audio books as well.
-It’s a great way to enjoy books while doing mundane tasks.
+If you don’t have time to read, then many of the following books are available as audiobooks as well.

 Dear Bob and Sue